Phonon analogue of topological nodal semimetals: Phonon analogue of topological nodal semimetals

-Since the corresponding fermionic Hamiltonian is chiral, it can host topological nodes without fine-tuning even in 2D.
+As the corresponding fermionic Hamiltonian is chiral, it can host topological nodes without fine-tuning even in 2D.
 To find a phonon analogue inheriting the topological features of the TNS, therefore, we consider the phonon spectrum arising from a spring-mass model defined on the square lattice ($d=2$ and $z=4$).
-For a regular phonon problem, the form of $R$ is constrained by global translation invariance and point group symmetry of the underlying lattice.
+For a regular phonon problem, the form of $R$ is constrained by global continuous translation invariance and spatial symmetries of the underlying lattice.
 For the square lattice, one simply finds $\omega_{j}(\vec k) \propto | \sin k_j|$, where $j=1,2$ labels the two orthogonal directions.
 Although $\omega_j (k_j = 0) = 0$, these nodal lines are not topologically protected as they can be gapped out by breaking translation symmetry.